PrimeDAO/deals-docs/published-md-files/general-faq.md

 ## How can I get in touch with the Prime Deals team?

-You can always reach out to the team in the [PrimeDAO Discord Server](https://discord.com/invite/x8v59pG).
-If you have specific support requests related to Prime Deals you can also reach out to the team via the [contact form](https://form.typeform.com/to/SUCTM812).
+You can always reach out to the team in the <a href="https://discord.com/invite/x8v59pG" target="_blank" rel="noopener noreferrer">PrimeDAO Discord Server</a>.
+If you have specific support requests related to Prime Deals you can also reach out to the team via the <a href="https://form.typeform.com/to/SUCTM812" target="_blank" rel="noopener noreferrer">contact form</a>.

 ## On which chains does Prime Deals operate?